Skip to main content

 The Thyroid Connection Deiodinase Enzyme Activity

 One of the most direct and clinically relevant interactions of GH peptide therapy is on thyroid function.
-Many individuals find that initiating therapy alters their levels, a change rooted in the function of deiodinase enzymes.
+Many individuals find that initiating therapy alters their thyroid hormone levels, a change rooted in the function of deiodinase enzymes.
 The body produces thyroid hormone primarily as thyroxine (T4), which is a prohormone.

 For the body to use it effectively, it must be converted into triiodothyronine (T3), the biologically active form.
 This conversion is performed by deiodinase enzymes, particularly Type 1 (D1) and Type 2 (D2) deiodinases found in peripheral tissues like the liver and muscle.